JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/variables-and-constants.md

 ## DECLARE TYPE AND ASSIGN VALUE

-* Declaration is picking a `name for a data type`.
+* Declaration is `picking a name for a data type`.
 * Assignment is `assigning a value`.

+Initializing is both declaring and assigning.

 ## VARIABLE